Last Updated on

-There are ”beer belts”, ”wine belts” and ”vodka belts”, dividing Europe into sections of where you drink what – but one thing is sure: in Europe, alcohol is everywhere, and it is very intergrated into the peoples’ traditons and customs… it is easy to learn about the difference in the effects of certain alcoholic beverages on a person.
+There are ”beer belts”, ”wine belts” and ”vodka belts”, dividing Europe into sections of where you drink what – but one thing is sure: in Europe, alcohol is everywhere, and it is very integrated into the peoples’ traditions and customs… it is easy to learn about the difference in the effects of certain alcoholic beverages on a person.

 Here are some great tasty drinks from around Europe: